Wealth: History

-Amount of wealth in the world
+Global amount

 The wealth of households worldwide amounts to US$280 trillion (2017).
 According to the eighth edition of the Global Wealth Report, in the year to mid-2017, total global wealth rose at a rate of 6.4%, the fastest pace since 2012 and reached US$280 trillion, a gain of US$16.7 trillion.
 This reflected widespread gains in equity markets matched by similar rises in non-financial assets, which moved above the pre-crisis year 2007's level for the first time this year.
 Wealth growth also outpaced population growth, so that global mean wealth per adult grew by 4.9% and reached a new record high of US$56,540 per adult.
 Tim Harford has asserted that a small child has greater wealth than the 2 billion poorest people in the world combined, since a small child has no debt.

 According to the 2021 global wealth report by McKinsey & Company, the worldwide total net worth is currently at US$514 trillion in 2020, with China being the wealthiest nation with net worth of US$120 trillion.
-However, another report by Credit Suisse in 2021 found that the total wealth of the US still exceeded that of China, with the US having US$126.3 trillion and China having US$74.9 trillion.
+Another report, by Credit Suisse in 2021, suggests the total wealth of the US exceeded that of China, US$126.3 trillion to US$74.9 trillion.

 Philosophical analysis

 In Western civilization, wealth is connected with a quantitative type of thought, invented in the ancient Greek "revolution of rationality", involving for instance the quantitative analysis of nature, the rationalization of warfare, and measurement in economics.
 The invention of coined money and banking was particularly important.
 Aristotle describes the basic function of money as a universal instrument of quantitative measurement – "for it measures all things [...]" – making things alike and comparable due to a social "agreement" of acceptance.
 In that way, money also enables a new type of economic society and the definition of wealth in measurable quantities, such as gold and money.
-Modern philosophers like Nietzsche criticized the fixation on measurable wealth: "Unsere ‘Reichen' – das sind die Ärmsten!
+Modern philosophers like Nietzsche criticized the fixation on measurable wealth: "Unsere 'Reichen' – das sind die Ärmsten!
 Der eigentliche Zweck alles Reichtums ist vergessen!" ("Our 'rich people' – those are the poorest!
 The real purpose of all wealth has been forgotten!")